 Sharing your work with others is an important aspect of your development and it occurs in academic environments in a sequenced manner to offer plenty support and feedback along the way.
 Usually students can turn a semester project, paper, or research study into a poster presentation rather easily, and gradually progress to a full length publication or oral presentation.

 Posters showcase your work visually in a conference setting and are designed for the presentation of preliminary work in the early stages.
 The poster session is interactive and fun way to engage with peers and obtain constructive criticism.
 Poster presentation skills are important to master and many professional societies have arms specific for undergraduate work.
+We have had students present and volunteer in exchange for free registration for the AAAS meeting each February ( 2019 is Envisioning Tomorrow’s Earth) , and Columbia University Undergraduate Symposium hosts a poster session for all students at any institution each April.
+SACNAS is a particularly good conference for those from under represented minorities seeking graduate training in STEM.
 This tutorial is helpful for Making Science Posters .

 Journal articles are another venue and provide you with an opportunity to present your work while developing written communication skills, and there are many journals that cater to undergraduates.
 This Undergraduate Research Journals Backgrounder and List offers some advice and background of why this is an important activity for undergraduates and provides a list of journal titles across all disciplines and tips on how to publish your work.
+This site has an even more diverse set of publications and note that the Consilience journal takes many formats ( photo essay, opinion, article etc).
 Also note that the Journal of Global Health published by Columbia University is a great venue as well.
+Columbia also has a undergraduate research journal for all fields.

 Video Presentations by Lang College Hunt Foundation Summer Science and Math Fellows 2013